NIFTY 5022,1500.42%

 Core metric: ROCE consistency, gross margin stability

-Score = f(5yr ROCE avg, ROCE std dev, gross margin trend)
+Score = f(5yr ROCE avg, gross margin trend)

-India nuance: Moat is the primary driver of long-term compounding.
+The primary driver of long-term compounding.
 Brand + distribution moats dominate Indian consumer markets.
+A business with a durable moat compounds wealth even at a fair price — moat deserves the highest weight.

 Valuation Discount15%